 Most durable or home medical equipment can be purchased without a prescription, with medical oxygen being the notable exception.
 However, a prescription is extremely valuable in helping to get insurance to pay for an item.
 As an alternative to a prescription, individuals can prepare a Justification Statement of Medical Necessity which describes the condition, the need and why a specific brand and model item are necessary.

 A variety of different medical professionals have the expertise to assist individuals in determining what durable or home medical equipment is necessary.
-These include doctors, nurse practitioners, physical and occupational therapists, hospital discharge planners and most home care agencies.
+These include doctors, nurse practitioners, physical and occupational therapists, hospital discharge planners, and most home care agencies.

-Caregivers, because of their proximity to the individual in need of care, often have a good sense of what would be helpful but sometimes lack knowledge about the types of durable medical equipment that exists and some of the subtle differences between manufacturers.
+Caregivers, because of their proximity to the individual in need of care, often have a good sense of what would be helpful.
+However, they sometimes lack knowledge about the types of durable medical equipment that exists and some of the subtle differences between manufacturers.
 It is also worth noting that sometimes older individuals will attempt to hide the extent of their need from their caregivers.
 Medical professionals may be better suited than family caregivers to recognize this tendency and discover the true extent of the individual’s needs.

 As important as having the expertise to help in the selection of DME is having the authority to authorize paying for it.
 Insurance coverage usually requires a prescription or a “justification statement”.
-The higher degree of medical education held by the authorizing party, the more likely insurance will be to pay for the item.
+The higher degree of medical education held by the authorizing party, the more likely insurance will pay for the item.

 For some medical equipment, it is necessary to make home modifications.
-For example, older homes often require the widening of doorways to allow for wheelchairs or the addition of power outlets to accommodate for electrical equipment.
+For example, older homes often require the widening of doorways to allow for wheelchair access or the addition of power outlets to accommodate for electrical equipment.
 In these instances, the expertise of home contractors may be required to assess the extent of home modifications required and to provide a bid for the cost.
 Learn more about paying for home modifications.

 Typically, for any single item of durable medical equipment, there are multiple sources of payment.
-For example, Medicare will contribute, Medicare supplemental insurance may also pay a portion and the individual may pay a portion out-of-pocket as well.
+For example, Medicare will contribute, Medicare supplemental insurance may also pay a portion, and the individual may pay a portion out-of-pocket as well.
 To minimize out-of-pocket costs, it is helpful to be aware of all the possible sources of funds that may be available to the elderly or disabled.

-The Department of Veterans' Affairs, either through insurance, grants or other assistance programs, helps elderly veterans with the cost of medical equipment.
-Assistance may come in the form of paying Medicare’s co-payments, cash or actual equipment and supplies.
-Assistance may come from a variety of sources within the VA such as: TRICARE for Life, CHAMPVA for Life, VD-HCBS or HISA and other grants.
+The Department of Veterans' Affairs, either through insurance, grants, or other assistance programs, helps elderly veterans with the cost of medical equipment.
+Assistance may come in the form of paying Medicare’s co-payments, cash, or actual equipment and supplies.
+Assistance may come from a variety of sources within the VA such as: TRICARE for Life, CHAMPVA for Life, VD-HCBS, or HISA and other grants.
 Read more about Veteran’s assistance for durable medical equipment.

 Separate from their Medicaid programs, every state provides some form of assistance to elderly and disabled individuals in need of home or durable medical equipment.
-While some states have more robust programs than others, all states offer Assistive Technology Projects which help with the acquisition of DME and Protection and Advocacy Programs which primarily offer legal assistance to ensure insurance programs pay their part.
+While some states have more robust programs than others, all states offer Assistive Technology Projects, which help with the acquisition of DME, and Protection and Advocacy Programs, which primarily offer legal assistance to ensure insurance programs pay their part.

 Durable or home medical equipment are tax deductible under the Medical and Dental Expense Tax Credit.
 One must be able to make a valid argument that the purchase of the item was a medical necessity.
-The easiest and strongest evidence for this argument is a written prescription or a “Certificate of Medical Necessity” from a doctor although this is not required.
+The easiest and strongest evidence for this argument is a written prescription or a “Certificate of Medical Necessity” from a doctor, although this is not required.